satishlokkoju/satishlokkoju.github.io/markup.md

+---
+layout: default
+title: "markup reference"
+comments: true
+description: "This is a reference for Markup syntax"
+date: 2020-03-21 12:00:00 +0530
+---

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/satishlokkoju/satishlokkoju.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.